Macbeth at Fort Point 2013

 We Players and the National Park Service

-We Players presents performance events that transform public spaces into realms of participatory theater.
+We Players presents site-integrated performance events that transform public spaces into realms of participatory theater.
 We bring communities together, reclaiming local spaces for public discourse and civic celebration through art.
 Extending the transformative powers of performance beyond the stage, we invite our collaborators and audience to engage fully and awaken to the spectacular world around us.

 The National Park Service preserves unimpaired the natural and cultural resources and values of the national park system for the enjoyment, education, and inspiration of this and future generations.
 The Park Service cooperates with partners to extend the benefits of natural and cultural resource conservation and outdoor recreation throughout this country and the world.